Table of Contents

 It deserves mention on this list of the best novel protein dog foods, particularly for owners who've already tried everything else without success.

 This meat is high in lean protein and low in saturated fat.
 The recipe is also grain-free, so it’s great for dogs with insulin issues.

-Zignature also makes a kangaroo recipe with the meat sourced from Australia.
+Zignature also makes a kangaroo recipe with meat sourced from Australia.

-PROS: Truly a novel blend, no bad grains, uses the latest advancements in nutritional science for superior recipes, grain-free, uses low-glycemic ingredients such as chickpeas and green peas, quality assurance.
+PROS: Truly a novel blend with no bad grains, uses the latest advancements in nutritional science for superior recipes, is grain-free, uses low-glycemic ingredients such as chickpeas and green peas, and has quality assurance.